Rambler Six and V8: 1956

 The four-door Ramblers for the 1956 model year were completely redesigned, with a characteristic swept-back C-pillars (the Fashion Safety Arch), unusual wing windows on the rear doors, inboard, grille-mounted headlamps, as well as "the widest windshield" of any car.
 The short-wheelbase two-door (Nash Rambler) versions were no longer available.
 The new line retained the 108 in wheelbase that was used for the previous four-door versions of the Nash Rambler, but the overall length was increased by 5 in, to 191.14 in.
 The Rambler was substantially smaller outside compared to the other popular domestic cars of the era, but its interior room was equal to the top-selling "low-priced" field.
 Construction was also unusual, being unit body (what Nash called Double Safe Single Unit).

 The 1956 Rambler models were marketed under both the Nash and Hudson brand names.
 The cars were almost identical except for minor badge engineering that included different logos on the hubcaps, grille insert, and hood emblem.

 The new Ramblers came only as four-door models.
 Along with the usual four-door sedan and station wagon was a new four-door hardtop sedan.
 Rambler also introduced the industry's first four-door hardtop station wagon in 1956.
 The station wagons used the same rear doors as the sedans with the back roof dipped lower over the cargo area and featured a standard roof rack.
 The wagon models were called Cross Country.
 An innovation for station wagons was Rambler's roll-down tailgate window; competitors' models continued to use upward-hinged rear windows.

-The new car was described as "distinct and different .... can be recognized at any angle from its wide-open competition- type grille to the pronounced arch over rear window."
+The new car was described as "distinct and different .... can be recognized at any angle from its wide-open competition-type grille to the pronounced arch over the rear window."
 According to automobile journalist Floyd Clymer, "economy and high-performance do not go hand in hand, but in the Rambler, the owner will find a happy medium ... though smaller, is safer than many cars.
 The welded, unitized body-frame construction offers above-average protection in collisions."
 The single-unit construction that was used by AMC on all of its models provided a marketing advantage by offering buyers a $25,000 personal automobile injury insurance policy at no extra cost.